Skyree/owc-section-page/README.md

 ## Usage
 The plugin add a "Add dropdown section" button to your tinymce editor.
-Select your block of text and click it to wrap into a section shortcode.
+Select your block of text and click the button to wrap the text into a section shortcode.

 	[section=Title of my section]
 	Your content